akash-network/node/_docs/design.md

 ## Actors

-### Users
+### Tenants

-A user hosting an application on the Akash network
+A tenant hosting an application on the Akash network

 ### Datacenters